Skip to content

 Google Voice for Google Workspace is a VoIP (Voice over Internet Protocol) phone service that allows you to make and receive business-related calls and messages.
 This means it uses your internet connection to transmit calls and messages.

-The basic plan of Google Voice for business ($10 per user per month) comes with the following features:
+The basic Google Voice plan for business ($10 per user per month) comes with the following features:

 • Calls to the US: You can make unlimited calls and texts in the US.
-However, you can’t text customers in specific markets — and you won’t be able to text at all using Google Voice if you’re based outside the US.
+But if you’re outside the US, you won’t be able to text at all.
 Plus, if you send too many texts within a short period of time, Google Voice may restrict you from sending more.

 • Call forwarding: You shouldn’t be using your personal cell phone number for your business for many reasons — one being the complete lack of privacy.
-Google Voice allows your business phone number to forward to your cell phone with its VoIP call forwarding service.
+Google Voice allows your business phone number to be forwarded to your cell phone with its VoIP call forwarding service.

-• Set business hours: You can also configure Google Voice for business so your phone only rings during the specific hours you set.
-That means you can send callers straight to voicemail so you and your team don’t get calls all through the night.
+• Set business hours: You can also configure Google Voice for business so your phone only rings during specific hours.
+That means you can send callers straight to voicemail so you and your team don’t get calls through the night.

-• Numbers outside your service area: If you’re serving clients in a specific area, but don’t have a local phone number for that region, you can use Google Voice for business to get a local business phone number in that state or city.
+• Numbers outside your service area: If you serve clients in a specific area but don’t have a local phone number for that region, you can use Google Voice for business to get a local phone number in that state or city.
 However, you can’t get or port toll-free numbers at all.

-• Voicemail transcripts: If you can’t get to the phone before it stops ringing, Google Voice transcripts the caller’s voicemail for you to read later.
-Keep in mind these don’t show up under the ‘phone call tab’ — Google Voice separates calls, texts, and messages into different inboxes making it more difficult to catch up on conversations.
+• Voicemail transcripts: If you can’t get to the phone before it stops ringing, Google Voice transcribes the caller’s voicemail for you to read later.
+Keep in mind these don’t show up under the ‘phone call tab’ — Google Voice separates calls, texts, and messages into different inboxes, making it more difficult to catch up on conversations.

 Other features are available on more expensive plans.
-If you upgrade to the highest tier ($30 per user per month), you can access:
+If you upgrade to the next highest tier ($20 per user per month), you can access:

 • Desk phone compatibility